pyexcel/pyexcel/README.rst

-   Joseph Haydn, Wolfgan Amadeus Mozart are from Classical period (c.1750-c.1830) Chopin, Mendelssohn, Schumann, Liszt are from Earley Romantic period (c.1830-c.1860) Wagner,Verdi are from Late Romantic period (c.1860-c.1920)
+   Joseph Haydn, Wolfgan Amadeus Mozart are from Classical period (c.1750-c.1830) Chopin, Mendelssohn, Schumann, Liszt are from Earley Romantic period (c.1830-c.1860) Wagner,Verdi are from Late Romantic period (c.1860-c.1920) Sergei Rachmaninoff,Calude Debussy are from Modernist period (20th century)

 where `start_row` skips the header row.